aasm/aasm/README.md

 Saving includes running all validations on the `Job` class.
-If you want make sure the state gets saved without running validations (and thereby maybe persisting an invalid object state), simply tell AASM to skip the validations:
+If you want make sure the state gets saved without running validations (and thereby maybe persisting an invalid object state), simply tell AASM to skip the validations.
+Be aware, that when skipping validations, only the state column will be updated in the database (just like ActiveRecord `change_column` is working).

 ```ruby
 class Job < ActiveRecord::Base